Lakamark/flexible-framework/doc/install.md

 composer install
 ````

-In the root project.
-Duplicate the file config.dist.php to config.php.
-Ensure to
+In the root project, duplicate the file config.dist.php to config.php.

+**Ensure the config.php is added in the .ignore file.
+Don't publish it on GitHub to avoid some security issues.**

 ````php
 <?php